A Short Story by Jim Nelson!

 As he spoke thunderous 40 foot plus waves crashed over the bow, breaking around the bridge and threatening to hurl the meeting attendees about like dolls, should they have let go of whatever they were holding onto for dear life.

 The previous night it had been difficult to sleep with being rolled around the bed by the weather.

 The fifth night I had to roll up my spare blankets and use them and the pillows to jam myself in place, but even so I could feel gravity and the kinetic energy of the storm, dragging at me in their attempt to fling me out of bed, and deep sleep was impossible.

-Cargo shifting on a ship is a serious concern because it could compromise the stability of the vessel, and even in extreme cases turn it over.
+Deck cargo shifting on a ship is a serious concern because it could compromise the stability of the vessel, and in extreme cases even turn it over.

 A small-ish vessel like ours could easily be tipped over in those weather conditions by even part of the hundred tonnes of equipment moving on deck.

 I dressed as quick as possible, and followed the mate down through the crazily lurching passage ways to the wet boot room, on deck level.

 The sea door to the deck was dogged shut, but even so down there we could hear the screaming of the wind and the violent crashing of the water just outside.

 The rusty deck tools that hung from their hooks above the great steel work bench beat a slow rhythmic tattoo as they swung against the metal of the hull, to the roll the yaw and the plunge of the ship in the arms of the sea.